Automatic for the People

-Automatic for the People is the eighth studio album by American alternative rock band R.E.M., released by Warner Bros.
-Records on October5, 1992 in the United Kingdom and Europe, and on the following day in the United States.
-R.E.M. began production on the album while their previous album, Out of Time (1991), was still ascending top albums charts and achieving global success.
-Aided by string arrangements from John Paul Jones, Automatic for the People features ruminations on mortality, loss, mourning, and nostalgia.
+Automatic for the People is the eighth studio album by the American alternative rock band R.E.M., released on October 5, 1992, in the United Kingdom and Europe, and on the following day in the United States, by Warner Bros.
+Records.
+R.E.M. began production on the album while their previous album, Out of Time (1991), was still ascending charts and achieving global success.
+Several tracks include strings arranged by John Paul Jones and conducted by George Hanson.

-Upon release, it received widespread acclaim from critics, reached number two on the US Billboard 200, and yielded six singles.
+Yielding six singles, the album reached number two on the US Billboard 200 and received widespread acclaim from critics upon release.
 Rolling Stone reviewer Paul Evans concluded of the album, "This is the members of R.E.M. delving deeper than ever; grown sadder and wiser, the Athens subversives reveal a darker vision that shimmers with new, complex beauty."
-Automatic for the People has sold more than 18million copies worldwide.
+Automatic for the People has sold more than 18 million copies worldwide, and has been listed as one of the greatest albums of all time, with Rolling Stone ranking the album number 96 on its list of the "500 Greatest Albums of All Time" in 2020.